 Unless you are into off-roading (and have the right vehicle equipped properly) and need to get far up a non-maintained dirt road in winter, it is just easier to park and then head up on your own two feet.

 Even the most careful of drivers can get stuck.
 Sometimes because of bad weather, mechanical issues or even an “oops”.

 Some things to keep in the vehicle just in case:

 - First, always check your fluids before the trip.
 Oil level OK?
-Transmission fluid look good?
+Transmission fluid looks good?
 Windshield wiper fluid topped off?
 Battery terminals clean?
 Keep extra windshield washer fluid stowed in the car too.
 Nothing worse than running out of windshield washer fluid and not being able to see on the busy road.
 I had one scary moment when this happened.
 Hasn’t happened since. 🙂

 - Try not to get low on gas, either.
-When in doubt, fill up before going to the trail head.
+When in doubt, fill up before going to the trailhead.

 - Ice scraper and snow brush.
 Seems obvious..but many people seem to forget this basic item.

-If the weather turns or your car dies and you REALLY get stuck
+If the weather turns or your car dies, and you REALLY get stuck

-And some times, bad things can happen.
+And sometimes, bad things can happen.
 Best to be prepared.

 - I have an old pocket knife and a lighter in my vehicle.

-- A space blanket is light, does not take up much space and is inexpensive.
+- A space blanket is light, does not take up much space, and is inexpensive.
 A good thing to have.

-- Again, you probably have one already in your outdoor supplies, but a first aid kit of some sort is not bad to keep in the car either.
+- Again, you probably have one already in your outdoor supplies, but a first aid kit of some sort is not a bad idea to keep in the car either.
 Many vehicles seem to come with them now.

 - Many people will also stash a sleeping bag in the vehicle esp if they are in remote areas.